IT3049C-Lively-FA23/online-portfolio-Abuerrdg/README.md

 ### How long it took me to finish this?
-This took me about 1 hour to finish, had to refresh on my terminology regarding html and css.
+This took me about 1 hour to finish, had to refresh on my terminology regarding html and css..

 -----------------------